SwagOtaku/plugin.video.kaito/README.md

 **_Function_**:
 - Watchlist: Automatically mark an anime as completed when the whole series is watched.
-- Widgets: No information shows during the playback

 **_Optional_**:
 - Embeds: A Setting catagory to sort your embeds